jknaresh/django_generic_api/README.md

 ## New Password API

-- This API enables users to reset their password securely.
+- This API allows users to securely reset their password.
-- Users must first initiate the password reset process by sending a POST request to the Forgot Password API.
+- To begin the process, users must initiate a password reset request through the Forgot Password API.
-- A password reset link will be sent to their registered email address.
+- A password reset link will be sent to the user's registered email address.
-- Once the link is received, users can use it to update their password by making a POST request as outlined below.
+- After receiving the link, users can update their password by sending a POST request as detailed below.

 ### Method: